 IKARUS mail.security – HTML-Filter

-“Remove Notify Requests” removes read receipts and acknowledgements of receipt from e-mails.
+“Remove Notify Requests” removes read and receipt confirmations from emails.

-“Convert TNEF” converts winmail.dat files back into standard emails.
+“Convert TNEF” converts winmail.dat files back to standard emails.

 IKARUS mail.security – Spam Filter